Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Long-term evolution of convection under different imposed shear flows

 Similar to the analysis of free-stream boundary layers \cite{Pope2000}, we compute the friction velocity, $u_{\tau}$, and the inner length scale, $l^+$, as

 Here $\mu$ and $\rho$ are the dynamic viscosity and mass density, respectively, so that $\nu = \mu/\rho$.
 Using $u_{\tau}$ and $l^+$, the velocity and length scales are rescaled to obtain the profiles in terms of wall units, $u^+ = \langle u_x \rangle_{A,t \in \mathcal{T}}/u_\tau$, and $z^+ = z/l^+$.
-The resulting profiles are plotted in figure~\ref{fig:loglaw} (b) along with the viscous sub-layer curve, which is given by $u^+ = z^+$.
+The resulting profiles are plotted in figure~\ref{fig:loglaw}(b) along with the viscous sub-layer curve, which is given by $u^+ = z^+$.
 The logarithmic law of the wall follows to

-The von K\'{a}rm\'{a}n constant $\kappa_w$ and the offset $C$ are expected to be approximately 0.4 and 5.5, respectively, for standard wall-bounded turbulent shear flows, such as pipe flow, plane Poiseuille flow, or plane Couette flow \cite{Pope2000}.
-Although the viscous-sublayer is well-resolved --- each dot on the curves represents a collocation point --- and since the flow is steadily decaying, a logarithmic profile is detected for a very time interval and a very small range only.
-Afterwards, the profiles deviate.
-As a result, we obtain $\kappa_w$ and $C$ as 0.75 and 6.5 respectively, as annotated in the figure.
+The von K\'{a}rm\'{a}n constant $\kappa_u$ and the offset $C^+_u$ are expected to be approximately 0.4 and 5.5, respectively, for standard wall-bounded turbulent shear flows, such as pipe flow, plane Poiseuille flow, or plane Couette flow \cite{Pope2000}.
+Although the viscous-sublayer is well-resolved --- each dot on the curves represents a collocation point --- and since the flow is steadily decaying, a logarithmic profile is detected for a very brief time interval and a very small range only.
+Note that the establishment of this approximate logarithmic scaling is a transient behaviour.
+For later times (and thus a further decay of the shear mode) we could not detect such scaling.
+As a result, we obtain $\kappa_u$ and $C^+_u$ as 0.8 and 7.0 respectively, as annotated in the figure.

 Furthermore, we rescale the temperature profiles shown in panel (c) using $u_\tau$ given in \eref{eq:wall_scale} along with the wall temperature unit, $T_\tau$, defined in terms of the wall heat flux as